Ingan121/ModernActiveDesktop/README.md

 ## Notes
 * ModernActiveDesktop is primarily optimized for Chromium 98 and higher.
 Some features may not work or look well on other browsers.
+    * The display scaling feature is currently buggy on Firefox (which is only supported on FF 126 and newer)

 ## Changelog